List of members of the Naismith Memorial Basketball Hall of Fame: Players

 Twenty player inductees were born outside the United States.
 Canadian-born Robert J. "Bob" Houbregs (inducted 1987) was drafted by NBA's Milwaukee Hawks in 1953 and played five seasons in the league.
 Four inductees were born in the former Soviet Union: Sergei A. Belov, Šarūnas Marčiulionis, Arvydas Sabonis, and Uljana Semjonova.
 Belov, inducted in 1992, was born in modern-day Russia; Sabonis and Marčiulionis, respectively inducted in 2011 and 2014, were born in today's Lithuania.
 All three players won gold medals for the USSR at the Olympic Games.
 Marčiulionis and Sabonis each added two bronze medals for Lithuania after the restoration of its independence in 1990; Marčiulionis is also credited by the Hall with resurrecting the Lithuania national team after independence.
 Semjonova, inducted in 1993, was born in what is now Latvia.
 She won two Olympic golds with the USSR women's team.

 Krešimir Ćosić, Dražen Petrović, Dražen Dalipagić, Dino Rađa, Vlade Divac, Toni Kukoč and Radivoj Korać (inducted in 1996, 2002, 2004, 2018, 2019, 2021 and 2022 respectively) represented Yugoslavia internationally during their careers.
 Petrović, Rađa and Kukoč represented Croatia after the initial breakup of Yugoslavia in 1991.
 Italian-born Dino Meneghin (inducted 2003) spent his entire career playing in the Italian A League.

 Three Brazilians have represented their homeland internationally: Hortência de Fatima Marcari (inducted in 2005) for the women's national team, Maciel "Ubiratan" Pereira (inducted in 2010) and Oscar Schmidt (inducted in 2013) for the men's national team.
-Mutombo (inducted in 2015) was born in the country now known as the Democratic Republic of the Congo.
+Dikembe Mutombo (inducted in 2015) was born in the country now known as the Democratic Republic of the Congo.
 Yao Ming, inducted in 2016, was born and raised in China.